Nuclear power in the Czech Republic: History

+In 1955, with Soviet support, the Government committee for research and peaceful use of nuclear power and the Institute for Nuclear Physics were created.
+The first director of the Institute of Nuclear Physics was Professor Čestmír Šimáně, known as the founder of Czechoslovak nuclear research.

+In August 1955, the first Faculty of Technical and Nuclear Physics was created under Charles University, in preparation for the upcoming construction of first nuclear power plants in Czechoslovakia.
+The faculty is now part of CTU.

-In 1956 a decision was made to build the first nuclear power station in Czechoslovakia, in Jaslovské Bohunice (western Slovakia).
+In 1956 a decision was made to build the first nuclear power station in Czechoslovakia, in Jaslovské Bohunice, western Slovakia.
 The KS 150 or A1 reactor (120 MWe) was selected because of its ability to use unenriched uranium mined in Czechoslovakia.
 The KS 150 was designed in the Soviet Union and built in Czechoslovakia.
-Construction was burdened by many problems and took an unexpectedly lengthy 16 years.
-In 1972 the plant was activated.
+Construction was burdened by many problems and took 16 years, longer than expected.
+In December 14, 1972 the plant was activated.
 In 1977 an accident stopped energy production and since 1979 the reactor has been partly dismantled, but not decommissioned.

 In 1970 an agreement with the Soviet Union was made to build two power stations of the VVER reactor design.
 One plant was built again in Jaslovské Bohunice, the other in Dukovany (southern Moravia), both equipped with four reactors VVER-440 v.
 213 producing 440 MWe each.
 The first new reactor in Jaslovské Bohunice was activated in 1978, the remaining 7 during the 1980s.

 At the end of the 1970s a decision was made to build two more power stations: Temelín (southern Bohemia, 4 × VVER-1000, 1000 MWe) and Mochovce (southern Slovakia, 4 × VVER-440 v.
 213, 440 MWe).
-In 1990, due to a decision by the government of Petr Pithart, the Temelín station was limited to two reactors.
+In 1990, due to a decision by the government of Marián Čalfa, the Temelín station was limited to two reactors.
 The construction of Temelín also experienced delays and went over budget.

 The fluoride volatility method of reprocessing used nuclear fuel was developed at the Řež nuclear research institute at Řež.

 Spent fuel

 The Czech Republic has no state policy on storage or reprocessing of nuclear waste, and the responsibility for this falls to the Czech Power Company (ČEZ).
-The ČEZ does not believe reprocessing is economical, and stores spent fuel until the Radioactive Waste Repository Authority (RAWRA) assumes responsibility for it.
+The ČEZ does not believe reprocessing is economical at this time, and stores spent fuel until the Radioactive Waste Repository Authority (RAWRA) assumes responsibility for it.
 The RAWRA will select a permanent location for storage by 2015 and construction will begin on this site after 2050.

 Czech—Austrian relations

 The Czech Republic and Austria have had disagreements concerning the Temelín Nuclear Power Station only 50 km from the Czech–Austrian border.
 Austria had threatened the Czech Republic with difficulties in joining the EU if the plant was commissioned.
-Other opponents to this power plant claimed that it had the same design as the Chernobyl.
+Other opponents to this power station compare it to the power plant in Chernobyl.
 In fact, Chernobyl had RBMKs, and Temelín would have VVERs.
 The Czech President at the time, Václav Havel, called the plant "megalomaniacal".